marcomatteo/steel_segmentation/README.md

 ## Notebooks

-All of the experiments are based on Jupyter Notebooks, divided into different folder directories:
+All of the experiments are based on Jupyter Notebooks.

-- in the `dev_nbs` folder there are all the notebooks used to build the `steel_segmentation` library.

-- in the `training_nbs` folder there are all the notebooks used to training different Deep Learning models.

-- in the `inference_nbs` folder there are all the notebooks to inference and evaluate with the test set the models.
+In the `nbs` folder there are all the notebooks used to build the `steel_segmentation` library, to train different Deep Learning models and evaluate them with the testset.

 ## Results